 How do GitHub Integrations work?

 GitHub integrations can either be app-native or third-party solutions.
-The app-native solutions work for specific applications and services, while third-party solutions could be multi-purpose connectors for different platforms.
+App-native solutions work for specific applications and services, while third-party solutions could be multi-purpose connectors for different platforms.

 Unlike Salesforce integrations, every GitHub integration solution relies on GitHub APIs (REST APIs and GraphQL APIs) and webhooks to fetch and send data between two platforms.
 Once an event is triggered, the webhook will receive an HTTP POST payload.